Biodiversity in Baden-Württemberg: nature reserves are important for wild bees

 What is the next step in monitoring flying insects?

-As methods for identifying insect species will continue to evolve in the future, the samples can be further examined at any time.
-On the one hand, it is conceivable that automated image recognition will enable accurate identification of insect species in a few years or decades, which would be significantly faster than manual identification under a microscope.
-On the other hand, molecular identification methods could be developed that enable reliable identification by detecting insects solely on the basis of DNA residues in the environment.
-In the meantime, however, research data will continue to be collected and published, and the insects will be added to the entomological collection and archived for the long term.
-Flying insect monitoring is thus an interface between current research and traditional museum work.
+As methods for identifying insect species continue to evolve in the future, the samples have great value for future, more comprehensive studies.
+On the one hand, it is conceivable that automated image recognition will, in a few years or decades, allow for precise identification of insect species, which would be much faster than manual identification under the microscope.
+On the other hand, molecular identification methods already used by us could be further developed, enabling reliable identification by detecting insects solely based on DNA traces in the environment.
+Insects identified with certainty will be included in the entomological collection and archived long-term.
+The monitoring of flying insects thus represents an interface between current research and traditional museum work.

 The following people are or have been involved in the flying insect monitoring project: Sonia Bigalk, Dr. Tobias Frenzel, Raffaele Gamba, Dr. Sebastian Görn, Dr. Michael Haas, Dr. Maura Haas-Renninger, Andreas Haselböck, Thomas Hörren, Prof. Dr. Lars Krogmann, Dr. Martin Sorg, Hubert Sumser, Florian Theves, Dr. Mike Thiv, Ingo Wendt.